 by Lara Friedman

-This article appeared originally at The Daily Beast on June 25, 2013.
+This article appeared originally in The Forward on June 20, 2013.